ancoleman/panflow/docs/object_merger.md

 # Object Merge Documentation

-This documentation covers the object merge functionality added to the PAN-OS XML Utilities package, allowing you to copy and merge objects between different configurations, device groups, or virtual systems.
+This documentation covers the object merge functionality in the PANFlow tool, allowing you to copy and merge objects between different configurations, device groups, or virtual systems.

 ## Table of Contents